Frank W. Bachelor Award

 The award is named in honour of Frank Bachelor, Ph.D., P.Chem., who was a founding member of the ACPA and its first president.
 Frank served on the ACPA Board of Directors for 12 years and as a member of the Registration Committee for even longer.
 A graduate of the University of California, Berkeley, Frank earned his Ph.D. at the Massachusetts Institute of Technology.
 Dr. Bachelor was a professor in the Department of Chemistry at the University of Calgary from 1963 to 1989.

 The award was presented to Frank Bachelor in its inaugural year.
-Subsequent recipients were the following:
+Subsequent recipients are:

 - 2019 - Maurice Shevalier, P.Chem.

 - 2014 – Eugene Dakin, P.Chem.

 - 2013 – Robert Taylor, P.Chem.